American Indians and Alaska Natives suffer from one of the highest rates of victimization in the country.

 To support tribal justice agencies, the Presidential Task Force on Missing and Murdered American Indians and Alaska Natives, also known as Operation Lady Justice, was formed in November 2019.
 The task force aims to enhance the operation of the criminal justice system and address the concerns of tribal communities regarding missing and murdered people – particularly missing and murdered women and girls.

-Response to sexual victimization in American Indian and Alaska Native communities is complicated by significant challenges, including a lack of resources, little community dialogue on the issue, victim reluctance to report a crime, and a difficulty in coordinating responses across agencies.
+The response to sexual victimization in American Indian and Alaska Native communities is complicated by significant challenges, including a lack of resources, little community dialogue on the issue, victim reluctance to report a crime, and a difficulty in coordinating responses across agencies.
 Some strategies have shown promise in addressing the issue, such as promoting community partnerships, hosting community forums to encourage open and honest dialogue, and offering healing options that incorporate tribal beliefs and customs.

-Missing children cases also present unique challenges and time plays an even more critical role in these situations.
+Missing children cases also present unique challenges for tribal communities, and time plays an even more critical role in these situations.
 Primarily, agencies must quickly determine who has jurisdiction over the case.
 Any number of law enforcement agencies may have jurisdiction to conduct the investigation depending upon where the crime was committed, who committed the crime, and the nature of the crime.

 Since 2015, the U.S. Department of Justice’s (DOJ) Tribal Access Program for National Crime Information (TAP) has supported tribes to more effectively serve and protect their citizens by ensuring the exchange of critical data across crime information systems.
 There are currently more than 90 tribes with over 330 tribal government agencies participating in TAP.